-The top four things you should look for when purchasing new cushions or mattresses
+Top four things you should look for when purchasing new cushions or mattresses.

-Do you know what the biggest hazards to your patients are when it comes to surgical table or stretcher mattresses?
+Do you know what the biggest hazards to your patients are when it comes to the surgical tables or stretcher mattresses?

 Here at Meditek, we’ve been working with stretcher and surgical table mattresses ever since we opened the doors back in 1981.

 Granted, there are a ton of options out there for buying stretcher or surgery table mattresses and cushions but beware of cutting costs as it could easily lead to higher replacement frequency as well as put patients’ safety at risk.

 Without further ado, here are the top four things you should look for when buying hospital cushions and mattresses.

 1. Body fluids and microbiological contaminants seeping into mattresses and covers

 We’re all aware of the potential to acquire an infection from being in a hospital, and even more so the cost that goes with it.
 That’s why our valued healthcare professionals rigorously clean equipment and areas between patient turnovers.
 But sometimes, no matter how meticulous the cleaning, there are conditions beyond our control.

 How do you know if your mattress is at risk of cross-contamination?